 2. Structure-function relationship of food proteins and peptides

 Food proteins and peptides can be modified by means of physical and enzymatic treatments as well as through saccharide interaction in order to modify their structure, with the aim to increase functionality and bioactivity (i.e. solubility, emulsifying and foaming properties, gelling ability, antioxidant capacity, anti-freezing capacity and bioavailability).
 Current projects going on in this area are listed below.
-Active sponsor on this area are ALMA, AI-Bio, PB Gelatins (Tessenderlo group).
-Research funds received in this area since 2011 are $ 330,000.
+Active funding agencies in this area are ALMA, AI-Bio, PB Gelatins (Tessenderlo group).

 Designing glycosylated proteins for food functionality.
 This project is targeting the preparation of animal and vegetable derived proteins with improved functional and gelling properties through covalent conjugation with monosaccharides and oligosaccharides.
 Non enzymatic glycosylation as well enzyme mediated glycosylation are currently under evaluation.